puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 ## Subscription to data-change events

-### Creation of new subscription
+### Creating a new subscription

 Subscription to data-change-events can be created using 'create-data-change-subscription' RPC.
-After subscription is done, UniConfig starts to listen to data-change-events on selected nodes and subtrees, and distribute corresponding messages to dedicated Kafka topic.
+After subscription is done, UniConfig starts to listen to data-change-events on selected nodes and subtrees and distribute corresponding messages to dedicated Kafka topic.

 RPC input contains:
-- node-id: Identifier of node from which data-change-events are generated.
+- node-id: Identifier for the node from which data-change-events are generated.
 This field is optional.
-If it is missing, then creates global subscription and generates data-change-events for all nodes under topology.
+If not given, a global subscription is created and data-change-events are generated for all nodes under the topology.
 - topology-id: Identifier of topology where specified node is placed.
 - subtree-path: Path to subtree from which user would like to receive data-change-events.
 Default path equals to '/'
 - captured data-change-events from whole node configuration.